Orlando-Codecamp/orlandocodecamp.github.io/about.md

 permalink: /about/
 ---

-Orlando Codecamp 2023 will be held on March 25th 2023 at Seminole State College in Sanford, FL
+Orlando Codecamp 2023 will be held on March 25th 2023 between 7:30am-5:00pm EST at Seminole State College in Sanford, FL

 **Physical/Driving Address:**